A Walk, A Cake and Terrifying History

 You could also follow the obvious path past the old lifeboat station just up from the beach.

 Moelfre Seawatch is a permanent exhibition that commemorates and highlights one of Britain’s most famous lifeboat stations.

 Here you can walk around one of the village's historic lifeboats.

 Easter to September - Open 7 Days a Week from 10.30am until 4.30pm.

-The RNLI Gwylfan Seawatch Centre website
+Gwylfan Seawatch Centre website

 COXSWAIN RICHARD EVANS - Lifeboat VC

 If you care to walk two hundred yards along the coastal path then in Summer you can enjoy a tour of the present lifeboat station.